nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Illumina/GL-DPPD-7117.md

   ```

   **Function Parameter Definitions:**
-  - `metadata_file` - a dataframe with samples as rows and columns describing each sample
+  - `metadata_table_file` - path to a file with samples as rows and columns describing each sample
+  - `feature_table_file` - path to a tab separated samples feature table i.e. species/functions
-  - `feature_table` - a dataframe of features with species/functions as the first column and samples as other columns.
+                           table with species/functions as the first column and samples as other columns.
   - `samples_column` - a character string specifying the column in `metadata` holding sample names, default: "sample_id"
   - `group_column` - a character string specifying the column in `metadata` used to facet/group plots, default: "group"
   - `output_prefix` - a character string specifying the unique name to add to the output file names